American Flag Cases

 The various changes in the date created some initial confusion in at least 24 states, and it would take almost a decade for most of them to make the change.
 Mississippi and South Dakota never changed.
 On paper, their Veterans Day is still the last Monday of October, though in practice, even there, most observe it the same day as everyone else in the country.

-Veterans Day brings with it a variety of fun activities, including parades, barbeques, and fireworks.
-There is a solemnity to the holiday, known particularly to veterans of foreign wars.
-Each veteran thinks back on those who did not survive, and counts himself supremely fortunate to have been among those that survived.
+Veterans Day brings with it a variety of fun activities, including parades, barbecues, and fireworks.
+However, there is a solemnity to the holiday, known particularly to veterans of foreign wars.
+Each veteran thinks back on those who did not survive, and counts himself supremely fortunate to have been among those that did.

 Like many patriotic holidays, (Memorial Day, and July 4) church services have also played a historically important part of many celebrations.
 Usually at these, patriotic hymns will be sung, as worshipers contemplate God's grace towards America.